 Just A Little Bit More

 Despite appearing as the most sensitive of the six Friends, Ross’s actions tell a different story.
-His selfishness leads to his frequent lying, like the time when he fibbed to Rachel about reading the very long letter she wrote him to discuss their relationship.
+His selfishness leads to him lie quite frequently, like when he lied to Rachel about reading the (very long) letter she wrote him to discuss their relationship.

-He later misled her about the authenticity of their drunken Vegas marriage because he didn’t want to go through yet another divorce.
+He later lied to her about the authenticity of their drunken Vegas marriage because he didn’t want to go through yet another divorce.

-During the Emily saga he has the nerve to get upset with Rachel when she tells him she cannot make his destination wedding in England (most people wouldn’t be jumping at the chance to attend the wedding of a fairly recent ex IRL).
+During the Emily saga, he has the nerve to get upset with Rachel when she tells him she cannot make his wedding in England (most people wouldn’t be jumping at the chance to attend the wedding of a fairly-recent ex).
 He then plays with both women’s emotions by saying Rachel’s name at the alter instead of Emily’s.

 He dates Rachel’s younger sister Jill for a short time in "The One Where Chandler Can’t Cry," because what’s more normal than dating the sister of your significant ex and future mother of your child?